Call for Submissions – The Jewish Experience

 Aftermath is a gripping journey into the heart of the Holocaust’s darkness, a film that manages both to reckon with the most painful of historical events and to bring them eerily to life in the present tense.
 Polish director Wladyslaw Pasikowski’s film is a courageous—and necessary— reckoning with willful forgetting; it’s also a visually startling and wrenching movie about Poles and Jews, brothers and neighbors, and what lies beneath them.

-Jury members: Ami Drozd, Adina Hoffman, Régina-Mihal Friedman.
+Jury members: Ami Drozd, Adina Hoffman, Prof. Régina-Mihal Friedman.

 2012: "The Last Flight of Petr Ginz", Sandra Dickson